PLEASE NOTE: This property is available to approved program participants only. It is not for sale to the public.

-Examples of organizations eligible for the Federal Surplus Property Program include: cities, counties, state agencies, political subdivisions, public & private schools, colleges, universities, museums, libraries, medical institutions, child care centers, drug abuse treatment centers, public airports, educational radio stations, utility providers and other conservation agencies, select veterans service organizations (per the For Vets Act of 2013), Service Educational Activities (such as the Boys & Girl Scouts, YMCA, Red Cross, JROTC), and providers of assistance to the homeless, impoverished, or elderly.
+Examples of organizations eligible for the Federal Surplus Property Program include: cities, counties, state agencies, political subdivisions, public & private schools and colleges, museums, libraries, hospitals, health clinics & treatment centers, child care centers, public airports, educational radio stations, utility providers and other conservation agencies, select veterans service organizations, Service Educational Activities (such as the Boys & Girl Scouts, Red Cross, JROTC), SBA 8(a) or veteran owned small businesses, and providers of assistance to the homeless, impoverished, or elderly.
 For a detailed list of eligible organizations, please visit: http://www.gsa.gov/portal/content/105055

 The program is not funded by the legislature, but is totally supported by the revenues generated from handling fees.
 This means that the cost of maintaining the staff and facilities are passed on to the program participants in the form of the handling fee.
 Handling fees will vary according to condition of the item and demand, but are usually significantly lower than the cost of comparable items on the open market.
 The difference in value is considered a "donation" from the federal government; hence, participants in the program are referred to as "donees."
 Property received through this program are subject to federal handling and use restrictions including the requirement that the recipient organization keep and use the property for a certain amount of time (usually 12-18 months) before disposing of it.